Cookie Consent by Free Privacy Policy Generator

 What is a Local Nature Recovery Strategy?

-A Local Nature Recovery Strategy (LNRS) is a regional strategy to develop a plan for restoring and improving South Yorkshire’s natural environment.
-It’s something that we’re required to produce by government, but we also want to ensure our natural environment is sustainable now and for future generations.
+A Local Nature Recovery Strategy (LNRS) is a regional strategy to develop a plan for restoring and improving the ecosystems that enable wildlife and people to thrive.

-We want the Local Nature Recovery Strategy to be informed and written by putting our communities front and centre.
-That’s why SYMCA is seeking the views of everyone in South Yorkshire on the development of the LNRS.
+We want the Local Nature Recovery Strategy to put our communities front and centre.
+That’s why SYMCA is seeking the views of everyone in South Yorkshire on the proposed strategy.

 Why is it important?